r-fsantos/ProtocolsAppExample/README.md

 App to practice Protocols implementation and review VIP Architectural Design Pattern.

+## Business Rule

+Simply calculates and apply a discount to a product based on a specific range.
+For the v1, the product and its price, as the valid discount range are hard coded.
+This was done mainly for the sake of simplicity, since the main goals of the was practicing Protocol Orientend Programming and VIP implementation.

 ## Key points of the project

 Extensive practice of the following points: